Home > Destinations > Norway

 - Hike Pulpit Rock: Pulpit Rock (Preikestolen in Norwegian) is one of Norway’s most famous mountain hikes.
 This is an eight-kilometer moderately demanding hike that ends up at a mountain plateau 604 meters above sea level.

-- Lofoten: Experience Norway above the arctic circle.
+- Lofoten: Experience Norway above the arctic circle at one of the country’s most epic road trip routes.
 Lofoten is a series of islands in northern Norway that offer some of Norway’s most beautiful landscapes.
+I’d say summer is the best time to visit Lofoten, but if you want to see the northern lights then winter is your go-to season.
 Read my Complete Lofoten Islands Travel Guide to plan your trip.

 Back to all posts about